Frequently asked questions.

 On the back of your insurance card, you’ll find a member services phone number.
 Call this number and let the representative know you want to see an “out-of-network behavioral health provider.”
 Ask about your out-of-network benefits and they’ll tell you if you have any coverage and explain what’s included.
 For example, you might need to meet a deductible first, or your benefits might be available right away.
 Be sure to ask what percentage or amount of your sessions will be covered, and how to submit your paperwork or Superbill for reimbursement.
 Usually, it’s as simple as uploading the Superbill to an online portal.

 What about Medicare?
+Can I get reimbursement from them?

 Ready for the next step?
 Reach out here.